 When the first pre-licensure nursing class was admitted in May of 2010 the faculty in the Department of Nursing at ASU decided they would like to establish a chapter of STTI on campus.
 The process for doing so involved to first establish a local university honor society and recruiting at least 50 members.

 The Appalachian State University Honor Society was therefore founded in August of 2010, and at our induction ceremony in May of 2011 we passed the 50 member mark.
-We have now submitted our application for chapter status, and it will be reviewed by STTI in February of 2012.
+We have now been granted as the Phi Psi Chapter of STTI.